Anchor-Protocol/speculo-docs/bAssets/bAssets.md

 ## Supported Messages

-Implementations should support five basic operations: Mint, Redeem, ClaimRewards, Send, and ReportSlashing.
+Implementations should support five basic operations: Mint, Burn, Withdraw Rewards, Send, and Report Slashing.

 - A user can **mint** a bAsset by sending Assets to the contract, which results in the delegation of the underlying token.
 - A user can **burn** a bAsset by sending a transaction to undelegate underlying tokens and redeem the Assets.